Skip to main content

 Kalita Wave

 “The Kalita Wave is my ‘go-to’ brewer, both at home and when making coffee for partners.
 The flat bottom design creates consistency, enhances sweetness, and allows me to quickly dial in to get the best from the coffee I’m brewing.
-It’s my ‘desert island’ brewer!” —Joshua, Chicago regional manager
+It’s my ‘desert island’ brewer!”—Joshua, divisional wholesale manager

 Fellow Stagg Dripper